 Dogs are not color blind, but they do see fewer colors than humans.
 The brightest colors in a dog's world are blue and yellow, making these the best choice when it comes to choosing a toy for your pup.
-And it's why our range of Rascals and Pro Fit fetch toys come primarily in blue and yellow.
+And it's why our range of Pro Fit toys come only in blue and yellow.

 The Science of How Dogs See in a Nutshell

 All animals see the world around them thanks to two types of nerve cells in their eyes.
 Rods detect light levels and motion.
 Cones differentiate between different colors.
 On top of that, there are different types of cones, each corresponding to different colors.

 Most mammals are dichromatic -- meaning they only have two cone types.
 Humans are among the few that have three (blue, red, and green).

 Dogs have just two, though instead of the blue and green that most other mammals see, dogs see blue and yellow.